 They are asking children’s services and other voluntary and statutory support organisations in Greater Manchester to support the principles behind “Six Things”.
 For more information contact firstname.lastname@example.org

 We have also been focusing on the needs of children in care and care leavers affected by Brexit immigration changes.
 We have written a briefing on the issue as well as guidance for local authorities on how to best support the children and young people they look after.
 Based on our experience providing legal advice in Greater Manchester we have written a report with recommendations of the joined up actions needed from central and local government if the ‘EU generation’ in care are not going to end up exposed to the Hostile Environment.
 We have also worked with Manchester City Council on their pledge to support children in care and care leavers affected by Brexit immigration changes.
 In the light of COVID-19 we have written this briefing outlining the impact of the pandemic on children in care and care leavers being able to access the EU Settlement Scheme.

-And as we pass the one year deadline for applications for the EU Settlement Scheme (30 June 2021), we’ve written a crib sheet for Directors of Children’s Services and Council Executive Members about how they can best monitor their progress towards meeting responsibilities for affected children in care and care leavers.
+As we pass the one year deadline for applications for the EU Settlement Scheme (30 June 2021), we’ve written a crib sheet for Directors of Children’s Services and Council Executive Members about how they can best monitor their progress towards meeting responsibilities for affected children in care and care leavers.

 Children from Calais